Uniform Guidelines for the 2022-2023 School Year

 “I have grown quite a bit in the past year, but would rather not buy a new skirt.
 How high a hem is too high?”

 Jewelry, make-up and hair adornments must be understated and appropriate.
-Hairstyles should not be distracting, and hair may not be dyed an unnatural hair color.
-Expensive jewelry should not be worn to school.
-In physical education class or sports activities, jewelry is not permitted.
-Body or facial piercing and body art are not allowed.
+Hairstyles should not be distracting, and hair may not be dyed unnatural colors.
+Piercings on any part of the body except for ears and body art are not allowed.

-On days when uniforms are not worn, students must dress appropriately and modestly.
-Depending on the occasion, a dress, skirt, blouse, sweater, dress pants or jeans may be worn.
-Shorts, very short skirts, flip-flops, sweatpants, loungewear, tank tops, halters and bare midriffs are never acceptable.
+On days when uniforms are not required (i.e., Spirit Days or uniform holidays), students must dress appropriately and modestly.
+Depending on the occasion, a dress, skirt, blouse, sweater, dress pants, or jeans may be worn.
+Short shorts, very short skirts, flip-flops, leggings (unless wearing a long shirt), tank tops, halters, and bare midriffs are not acceptable.